hwdsl2/docker-ipsec-vpn-server/README.md

     hwdsl2/ipsec-vpn-server
 ```

 When running without privileged mode, the container is unable to change `sysctl` settings.
 This could affect certain features of this image.
-A known limitation is that the [Android MTU/MSS fix](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients.md#android-mtumss-issues) does not work.
+A known issue is that the [Android MTU/MSS fix](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients.md#android-mtumss-issues) also requires adding `--sysctl net.ipv4.ip_no_pmtu_disc=1` to the `docker run` command.
 If you encounter any issues, try re-creating the container using [privileged mode](https://github.com/hwdsl2/docker-ipsec-vpn-server#start-the-ipsec-vpn-server).

 After creating the Docker container, see [Retrieve VPN login details](https://github.com/hwdsl2/docker-ipsec-vpn-server#retrieve-vpn-login-details).